 Add potatoes to the onions: cook over medium heat for about 25 mins, stirring regularly.

-Add salt and pepper to taste before adding cheese cut into small cubes and stir until it melts completely and crush a bit with a spatula to keep them together.
+Add salt and pepper to taste before adding cheese cubes, stir until it melts completely and press it with a spatula to keep them firm.

 Flip over Frico as if it were a frittata, keep cooking it until the same crust has been formed on the other side.